jedevc/fyp-report/report.md

 ```

 Blocks can call each other, forming a call graph.
 This isn't limited to just a
-directed acyclic graph, blocks can call each other, and form co-recursive
+directed acyclic graph; blocks can call each other and form co-recursive
 structures.

 ```